Iguanacolossus/Capstone3-TBA/README.md

 ## Abstract
-Not knowing when your next seizure will be is a source of anxiety for people with epilepsy and there loved ones.
-Seizures can be dangerous and frightening if alone and not in a safe place.
-Knowing that a device like your smartwatch is there to call a family member, and the paramedics if needed, may ease some stress of daily life and increase the well being of those with epilepsy.
-I have acquired some wrist-mounted accelerometer data of people doing activities including mimicking seizure.
-My plan is to explore the data by applying some unsupervised clustering to see if seizure activity has a pattern that is unique from daily tasks.
+Not knowing when your next seizure will be is a source of anxiety for people with epilepsy and their loved ones.
+Seizures can be dangerous and frightening if you are alone and not in a safe place.
+Knowing that a device like your smartwatch is there to call a family member, and the paramedics if needed, may ease some stress of daily life and increase the wellbeing of those with epilepsy.
+I have acquired some wrist-mounted accelerometer data from people doing activities including mimicking seizures.
+My plan is to explore the data by useing unsupervised clustering to see if seizure activity has a pattern that is unique from daily tasks.
 Then I will build and train a classification model to learn exactly how to identify seizer activity which then could be the model behind a smartwatch health alert app.
-I plan on utilizing deep learning because neural networks have been proven to do well in picking up on unperceivable patterns.
+I plan on utilizing deep learning because neural networks have been proven to do well in picking up on imperceptible patterns.
 I plan on making four different neural network models and comparing them to pick the best performing model.
-These four are LSTM, simple 1d CNN, NaveNet style 1d CNN and a 2D CNN with Fourier transformed signals.
+The models I will build are an LSTM, a simple 1d CNN, a NaveNet style 1d CNN and a 2D CNN with Fourier transformed signals.

 ## Data Source